Gogul09/Gogul09.github.io/_posts/deep_learning/deeplearning/2017-12-23-neural-nets-logistic-regression.md

   </ul>
 </div>

-Before understanding the math behind a Deep Neural Network and implementing it in code, it is better to get a mindset of how Logistic Regression could be modelled as a simple Neural Network that actually learns from data.
+Before understanding the math behind a Deep Neural Network and implementing it in code, it is better to get a mindset of how Logistic Regression algorithm could be modelled as a simple Neural Network that actually learns from data.
+Implementing AI algorithms from scratch gives you that "ahha" moment and confidence to build your own algorithms in future.

 > **Update**: As Python2 faces [end of life](https://pythonclock.org/), the below code only supports **Python3**.